jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-07-06-kafka-development-with-docker-part-9/index.md

 INFO:root:key={"order_id": "f522db30-f2a1-4b43-8233-a2b36b4f3f95"}, value={"order_id": "f522db30-f2a1-4b43-8233-a2b36b4f3f95", "ordered_at": "2023-06-20T21:38:18.524430", "user_id": "038", "order_items": [{"product_id": 456, "quantity": 3}]}, topic=orders, partition=0, offset=1, ts=1687297098840
 ```

 ### Kafka-UI

+Kafka-UI is also a Java client, and it accepts the Keystore files of the Kafka Truststore (*kafka.truststore.jks*) and client Keystore (*kafka.client.keystore.jks*).
+We can specify the files and passwords to access those as environment variables.
+The app can be started by `docker-compose -f compose-ui.yml up -d`.

 ```yaml
 # kafka-dev-with-docker/part-09/compose-ui.yml